 Web site: full URL along with date cited.

-All reviews will carry the following H-France copyright statement at the bottom of the review:
+All reviews will carry the following copyright statement at the bottom of the review:

-Copyright © 2008 by the Society for French Historical Studies, all rights reserved.
-The Society for French Historical Studies permits the electronic distribution of individual reviews for nonprofit educational purposes, provided that full and accurate credit is given to the author, the date of publication, and the location of the review on the H-France website.
-The Society for French Historical Studies reserves the right to withdraw the license for redistribution/republication of individual reviews at any time and for any specific case.
-Neither bulk redistribution/republication in electronic form of more than five percent of the contents of H-France Review nor re-publication of any amount in print form will be permitted without permission.
+Copyright © 20?? by the Society for French Historical Studies, all rights reserved.
+The Society for French Historical Studies permits the electronic distribution for nonprofit educational purposes, provided that full and accurate credit is given to the author, the date of publication, and its location on the H-France website.
+No republication or distribution by print media will be permitted without permission.
 For any other proposed uses, contact the Editor-in-Chief of H-France.
-The views posted on H-France Review are not necessarily the views of the Society for French Historical Studies.

-If you have further questions regarding the preparation of reviews, please contact Professor Wolfe at the email address above.
+If you have further questions regarding the preparation of reviews, please contact Professor Taylor at the email address above.